On triples of ideal chambers in A2-buildings: Introduction

-The special case where hypotheses of both Theorems \ref{theo- tripod} and \ref{theo- triangle} are satisfied correspond to the case where $\gZo=\gZp=\gZpp=0$.
-Then the five flats intersect in an unique point $\vstE$, and, in the spherical building of directions at $\xE$, the triple of chambers induced by $\Tau=(\F_3,\F_2,\F_1)$ is generic.
-In particular we recover the caracterization of \cite{Balser08} for triples of points in $\bordinf\Es$ bounding a tripod in $\Es$.
-Note that M. Talbi established some analogous geometric classification for interior triangles in discrete Euclidean buildings of type $\typeA_2$ \cite{Tal01Th}.
-Theorem \ref{theo- triangle} will be used in \cite{ParDegFG} to study actions of punctured surface groups on Euclidean buildings of type $\typeA_2$, using Fock-Goncharov parameters on ideal triangulations.
-Theorem \ref{theo- triangle} enables us to associate to each triangle of the triangulation a flat singular triangle in $\Es$, and, under simple hypotheses, connecting them by gluing flat strips between their edges, we obtain explicit nice invariant subcomplexes.
+The special case where the hypotheses of both Theorems \ref{theo- tripod} and \ref{theo- triangle} are satisfied corresponds to the case where $\gZ_1=\gZ_2=\gZ_3=0$.
+Then the five flats intersect in a unique point $\vstE$, and, in the spherical building of directions at $\xE$, the triple of chambers induced by $\Tau=(\F_1,\F_2,\F_3)$ is \genericTF{}.
+In particular we recover the characterization of \cite{Balser08} for triples of points in $\bordinf\Es$ bounding a tripod in $\Es$.
+Note that M. Talbi established some analogous geometric classification for interior triangles in discrete Euclidean buildings of type $A_2$, see \cite{Tal06}.

+Theorem \ref{theo- triangle} will be used in \cite{ParDegFG} to study actions of punctured surface groups on Euclidean buildings of type $A_2$.
+It allows us to give a metric interpretation, in the building, of Fock-Goncharov parameters associated with ideal triangulations.
+We are then able to construct in $\Es$ an invariant weakly convex cocompact $2$-complex for large families of actions.
+Theorem \ref{theo- triangle} enables us to associate to each triangle of the triangulation a flat singular triangle in $\Es$, the complex is then obtained by connecting them gluing flat strips.
 This allows to describe length spectra for large families of degenerations of convex projective structures on surfaces.

-We also show that generic quadruples in $\PP$ define a nice center in $\Es$, with various characterizations, see Proposition \ref{prop- center of a projective frame} (this result generalizes to higer rank $\RR$-buildings of type $\typeA_{\N-1}$).
+We also show that generic quadruples of points in $\PP$ (which will be called {\em projective frames}) define a nice center in $\Es$, with various characterizations, see Proposition \ref{prop- center of a projective frame} (this result generalizes to higer rank $\RR$-buildings of type $A_{\N-1}$).

-\paragraph{{\bfseries Aknowledgments}} I would like to thank Frédéric Paulin for usefull discussions and comments.
+\paragraph{{\bfseries Aknowledgments}} I would like to thank Fr{\'e}d{\'e}ric Paulin for useful discussions and comments.
 I also want to thank the members of the Institut Fourier for their support.